sandycho/vegetarian-recipes/README.md

 ***

 ### Courgette soup 🌿
-- 1 courgette
+- 1 courgette, roll-cut
-- 200g  white cabbage
+- 200g  white cabbage, sliced
-- 1 onion
+- 1 onion, sliced
 - oil
 - 1 clove garlic
 - salt
-- veggie stock
+- 1 veggie stock
 - Optional: leek

-#### Instructions
+##### Instructions
 1. Put the **oil** to heat up in a stock pot
 2. Add the **onion** and **garlic** and leave until the onion is soft and transparent (~5min)
 3. Add **courgette**, **cabbage**, **veggie stock** and **water** until cover.
 Cook at medium power for 20min or until courgette and cabbage are soft.
 Stir from time to time.